LMetal/parserACDC/README.md

 Declarations: float or int followed by a variable and optionally initialized.

-Expressions that can be literals (integers or floating point numbers), variables, or expression <br>op</br> expression, where op (binary operator) can be +, -, *, and /.
+Expressions that can be literals (integers or floating point numbers), variables, or expression op expression, where op (binary operator) can be +, -, *, and /.

 The operands of a binary expression must have the same type.
 An int expression can be automatically converted to a float (if necessary), and no other conversions are possible.